asehmi/streamlit-concurrency/README.md

 - `run_in_executor`: transform function to run concurrently in executor (ThreadPoolExecutor)
     - with configurable caching like `st.cache_data`, even for async function
-    - with access to `st.session_state` and widget APIs
+    - transformed function can use `st.session_state` and widget APIs even in other threads
 - `use_state`: manage page state in and across pages

 ## `run_in_executor`: transform sync or async function to run in executor